setlog/go-mongo-atlas/README.md

 Let us create a simple Go service with two endpoints:

-- `/save` to receive a record to store
+- `/save` to receive a record and to store it
-- `/read` to read the previously stored record
+- `/read` to return the previously stored record back

 The service will listen at the port `8080`: